dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 # Welcome to the DoltSQL shell.
 # Statements must be terminated with ';'.
 # "exit" or "quit" (or Ctrl-D) to exit.
+hospital_price_analysis>
 ```

 In this section we saw how storing flow inputs in Dolt makes back-testing straightforward.
-Dolts commit graph makes it straight forward to specify a historical database state.
-Note that we also achieved read isolation by pinning an upstream version of the data to a state of the database.
+Dolt's commit graph makes it straight forward to specify a historical database state.

 ### Reproducibility
 Our pipeline contains two steps, one computes state procedure price medians, and the second computes procedure price variances across states.
 Suppose now that we would like to tweak the way we compute variances.
 We might like to exclude some outliers, or invalid procedure codes.
 In a production setting we might own the variances computation but not the medians computation, and have stricter criteria for excluding invalid data.
 Let's update our variances job and then recompute using a fixed.